 Amended Rule 16(b)(1)(B) includes a change that may be substantive in nature.
-Rule 16(a)(1)(E) and 16(a)(1)(F)require production of specified information if the government intends to "use" the information "in its casein-chief at trial."
+Rule 16(a)(1)(E) and 16(a)(1)(F)require production of specified information if the government intends to "use" the information "in its case-in-chief at trial."
 The Committee believed that the language in revised Rule 16(b)(1)(B), which deals with a defendant's disclosure of information to the government, should track the similar language in revised Rule 16(a)(1).
-In Rule 16(b)(1)(B)(i), the Committee changed the current provision which reads: "the defendant intends to introduce as evidence" to the "defendant intends to introduce as evidence" to the "defendant intends to use the item . . ."
+In Rule 16(b)(1)(B)(ii), the Committee changed the current provision which reads: "the defendant intends to introduce as evidence" to the "defendant intends to use the item . . ."
 The Committee recognized that this might constitute a substantive change in the rule but believed that it was a necessary conforming change with the provisions in Rule 16(a)(1)(E) and (F), noted supra, regarding use of evidence by the government.